micmejia/bible-dump/NKJV/Zechariah/Zech 2.md

 "Up, Zion!
 Escape, you who dwell with the daughter of Babylon."

 ###### 8
-For thus says the Lord of hosts: "He sent Me after glory, to the nations which plunder you; for he who touches you touches the [^a]apple of His eye.
+For thus says the Lord of hosts: "He sent Me after glory, to the nations which plunder you; for he who touches you touches the apple of His eye.

 ###### 9
-For surely I will shake My hand against them, and they shall become [^b]spoil for their servants.
+For surely I will shake My hand against them, and they shall become spoil for their servants.
 Then you will know that the Lord of hosts has sent Me.

 ###### 10
 "Sing and rejoice, O daughter of Zion!
 For behold, I am coming and I will dwell in your midst," says the Lord.